Positivo Tecnologia: History

-2021 – Licenses the brand and incorporates the operations of the Compaq brand in Brazil; elected to the DMTF (Distributed Management Task Force) Council, a North American institute that brings together global technology companies and encourages best practices in the IT market.
-Partners with the Infinix brand, from the global company Transsion Holdings, and launches the Infinix Note 10 Pro; partnership with Stone for the supply of SmartPOS and with NEXGO for the production of smart payment machines.
-In the same year, wins the bid to manufacture the new electronic voting machines to be used in the 2024 elections.
+2021 – Licensed the brand and incorporated the Brazilian operations of Compaq.
+Was elected to the board of the Distributed Management Task Force (DMTF), a U.S.-based industry organization that brings together global technology companies and promotes best practices in the IT market.
+Entered into a partnership with Infinix Mobile, a brand of global company Transsion Holdings, and launched the Infinix Note 10 Pro.
+Partnered with Stone to supply SmartPOS devices and with NEXGO to manufacture smart payment terminals.
+In the same year, it won the contract to manufacture the new electronic voting machines used in the 2024 elections.

-2022 – Launches the Positivo Tech Services business unit to provide services and technical support for corporations throughout Brazil.
+2022 – Launched the Positivo Tech Services business unit to provide technical services and support to corporations throughout Brazil.

-2023 – Launches the PositivoSEG business unit, focused on automation and electronic security for the B2B market, as well as acquiring SecuriCenter, a distributor of technology solutions equipment for the automation and electronic security market.
+2023 – Launched the PositivoSEG business unit, focused on automation and electronic security for the business-to-business market, and acquired SecuriCenter, a distributor of technology equipment and solutions for the automation and electronic security market.

-2024 – Acquires Algar Tech MSP, the Managed Services Provider (MSP) unit of Algar Tech.
+2024 – Acquired Algar Tech MSP, the IT managed services provider (MSP) unit of Algar Tech.
+Launched Positivo S+, a brand offering technology and IT management services.